plantybot/pitch/README.md

 ### What is Plantybot?

-Many urban people have busy lives and farming may sound like a happy dream, but a low priority activity to venture.
+Many of us citybred have busy lives and farming may sound like a happy dream to us, but a low priority activity to venture.

 What if we can make healthy produces at home, while putting in minimal time into your farm.
 This is where plantybot comes in.